 WHAT’s THE VERDICT?

 There’s no denying that Watchmen is very deserving of all the praise that it gets.
 Although not necessarily in the way some might think.

 (Yo, producers at Warner Bros. take note of this.)

-Yes, this is a dark, gritty and rather morbid tale; one that at times I felt the need to put down and take a break from because it can be just so depressing; but that’s obviously not why it’s good.
+Yes, this is a dark, gritty and a rather morbid tale; one that at times I felt the need to put down and take a break from because it can be just so depressing; but that’s obviously not why it’s good.

-The reason Watchmen is so good is because it’s phenomenally written.
+The reason Watchmen is so good is that it’s phenomenally written.
 Moore’s weird and abrasive quirks aside, he’s a darn good writer.
-The book is packed with an uncanny level of detail – not just in the main narrative or Dave Gibbons’ beautiful, meticulous art, but also the fact that it has a side narrative revolving around a comic-book one of the characters is this comic-book is reading.
+The book is packed with an uncanny level of detail – not just in the main narrative or Dave Gibbons’ beautiful, meticulous art, but also the fact that it has a side narrative revolving around a comic-book one of the characters in this comic-book is reading.
 And then on top of that, there are also collections of fictional newspaper articles, excerpts from books, confidential files, company notes and a whole ton of extras that bookend each issue.
 And that makes this a very dense book.

 That is, perhaps, the only pitfall of Watchmen.
 Reading through it can seem a daunting task when you first pick it up.
 While it is an extreme parody of superhero comics, there isn’t that much actual superhero action for the first half of the story, and you’d be forgiven for thinking that, in the beginning, things seem to be going nowhere fast as things occasionally lull in the first few issues.

 However, perseverance is the key.
 Because what Watchmen may lack in spectacular super-heroics, it makes up for in rich characters, each with their own unique and fascinating psychology and riveting histories.
 In fact, it may be the backstory issues that are the most interesting, despite the fact they put the break on the central plot.